carolynelau/carolynelau.github.io/_teaching/2015-spring-teaching-2.md

 ---
-title: "Teaching experience 2"
+title: "Columbia University"
 collection: teaching
-type: "Workshop"
+type: "Teaching Assistant"
-permalink: /teaching/2015-spring-teaching-1
+permalink:
-venue: "University 1, Department"
+venue:
 date: 2015-01-01
-location: "City, Country"
+location:
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.

 Heading 1
 ======
+"Introduction to American Studies," Spring 2022, 2023.

 Heading 2
 ======